LangStream/documentation/configuration-resources/messaging/topics.md

 ### **Structure of a message**

-The topic is an ordered sequence of messages, each message in LangStream is interpreted as a Record, with the following properties:
+The topic is an ordered sequence of messages.
+Each message in LangStream is interpreted as a Record, with the following properties:
 - a value
 - a key
-- a set of properties (also named headers)
+- a set of properties (also called headers)

 The key and the value can be of any type, but by default LangStream interprets them as strings or JSON encoded structures, see below for the details.

 Both the key and the value can be null.
-In some pipelines, like with data coming from CDC (Capture Data Change) data flows or going to Database Sinks, a non null key with a null value represents a DELETION of a record from a database.
+In some pipelines, like with data coming from CDC (Change Data Capture) data flows or going to database sinks, a non-null key with a null value represents a DELETION of a record from a database.

 The properties of the message are a set of key-value pairs, usually treated as strings.
-Some messaging brokers, like Kafka, allow to write binary content to headers.
-LangStream doesn't perform computations or transormations on the message properties if not directly implemented in agents.
-In case you are writing custom agents you may have to take this into account.
+Some messaging brokers, like Kafka, allow binary content to be written to headers.
+LangStream doesn't perform computations or transformations on the message properties if this is not directly implemented in agents.
+If you are writing custom agents you may have to take this into account.

 ### **Partitioning**

 Most of the messaging brokers support the concept of partitioned topics, in Kafka each topic is always partitioned with one or more partitions.

-LangStream handles automatically the partitions.
+LangStream handles partitions automatically.

-Partitions are a way to increase the concurrency of the processing of the messages.
-Especially in Kafka, where only one consumer (agent in LangStream terms) can read from a partition at a time.
+Partitions are a way to increase message processing concurrency.
+This is especially important in Kafka, where only one consumer (an "agent" in LangStream terms) can read from a partition at a time.

-In many cases LangStream agents poll data from the topics and then perform perallel processing even with only one partition, using multi threading tecniques, but only one pod can still consume from a partition at a time, so even if you increase the parallelism of an agent and you have only 1 partition then you will see only one pod receiving messages at a time.
+In many cases, LangStream agents poll data from the topics and then perform parallel processing even with only one partition using multi-threading techniques, but only one pod can still consume from a partition at a time, so even if you increase the parallelism of an agent and you have only 1 partition, you will see only one pod receiving messages at a time.

 When you define a topic you can explicitly set the number of partitions:
 ```yaml